PGM-Lab/InferPy/docs/notes/guidemodels.rst

    :lines: 6-13

 Note that any variable in a model can be initialized with a name.
-If not provided, names generated automatically will be used.
+Otherwise, names generated automatically will be used.
 However, it is highly convenient to explicitly specify the name of a random variable because in this way it will be able to be referenced in some inference stages.